ErnestoZarza/football_player_manager/README.md

 If using **Python** would be a requirement for the project.
 I would strongly consider the use of a framework.

 For example Django provides a [django-filter](https://django-filter.readthedocs.io/en/stable/) package in order to add a hassle-free filtering to your views with a straightforward integration with the templates.

+Another point would be to consider a strong caching strategy.
+Many python web frameworks allow you to establish cache policies in order to achieve a better performance in the application.

 ##### Scala: